 High levels of anxiety

 Despite not wanting to increase closeness, avoidant adults desire to get their emotional needs met in a romantic relationship.
-They are anxious because they view themselves as undeserving the love and support of others.
+They are anxious because they have a negative view of themselves.
+They don’t think they are worthy of love and support of others.

-The mixed of avoidance and anxiety strategy makes fearful-avoidant people confused and disoriented, and they display uncertain behavior with their partners as a result.
-They are usually less trusting and more troubled because they have relatively negative models of themselves and others.
+The mixed avoidance and anxiety strategy makes fearful-avoidant people confused and disoriented and displays uncertain and erratic behavior.
+They are usually less trusting and more troubled because they have negative models of themselves and others.

 Most distressed and least healthy

 The fearful-avoidantly attached tends to have low self-esteem (lowest among all the attachment types).
-They are the least trusting, the least assertive, and have more negative emotions.
+They are the least trusting and assertive and have more negative emotions.

-Their own fear of intimacy leads to less support-seeking in times of need.
+Their fear of intimacy leads to less support-seeking in times of need.
 They are also less likely to support their loved ones.
-In the rare case that they do extend support to meet social obligations or receive favors and benefits, the help they give is often provided from a distance8.
+In the rare case that they extend support to meet social obligations or receive favors and benefits, their help is often provided from a distance8.

 Deactivating attachment strategies

-Fearful avoidants often “deactivate” their attachment systems as a result of repeated rejections by others9.
+Fearful avoidants often “deactivate” their attachment systems due to repeated rejections by others9.
 When they are in distress, they deactivate their attachment behavior.
 Consequently, the more upset their romantic partner is, the less likely a fearful-avoidant adult is to offer comfort and support10.

 Difficulty in handling loss